 -How can families benefit from solar energy?

 “Families benefit from solar by saving money, often starting the first day their system is operational.
 Families that go solar find that they can cut their energy bills dramatically.
 In most cases, utilities give you credit for extra electricity you generate and feed back to the grid.
 Cost effective solar water heating systems save money, too.
+Getting a solar water heating system can save thousands of dollars a year.
 Once their system is installed, the cost of the fuel, sunlight, is free so they are protected from fluctuating fossil fuel costs.
 Going solar is a smart investment for families to save money.
 Many families are proud to invest in solar to protect the environment, since solar is a clean, abundant and reliable renewable energy source.
 Families that invest in solar usually become more conscious of their energy consumption and reduce their energy use as well as improve other efficiency measures.”

 -Are solar energy systems for homes affordable?